Going to see the Midnight in the Garden of Good and Evil Girl in Savannah

 Maybe the whole reason I wanted to go to Savannah was to bask in the city's Spanish moss vibe.
 I read the Midnight in the Garden of Good and Evil book by John Berendt a long time ago and have been fascinated by the whole idea of Savannah ever since:

-Five to the High to photographer Jack Leigh for pulling off the image on the cover of this book that so perfectly judges Savannah.
+Five to the High to photographer Jack Leigh for pulling off the image on the cover of this book.
+It's a book that so perfectly judges Savannah.
 Here's me copying a paragraph from "Garden & Gun" magazine so you can see how right I am about this book:

 "It’s considered one of the great literary portraits of any city.
 The personality of Savannah itself propels each page—creaking art-filled mansions, unforgettable characters like the Lady Chablis, the magnetic and moody Bonaventure Cemetery, Chatham Artillery Punch–fueled parties, and the unraveling of a murder that somehow, in some way, involves just about everyone."